finstack/slate/source/index.html.md

 --- | --- | ---
 200 | array[[Event](#event)] | A list of events ordered chronologically.
 400 | [Error](#error) | Bad request, occurs most often when parameters passed are invalid.
+403 | [Error](#error) | Forbidden, occurs when you request a direct debit where you don't manage any of the parties involved.
 404 | [Error](#error) | Direct debit not found.